Occupation: Associate Director - Technology

 Citizens Advisory Councils play a vital role in the development of Raleigh and are here to stay.
 The council will be working with citizens on how we can improve overall communications by improving city services around access to technology.
 Any new features will be developed with citizen involvement.5) Thinking about the current direction of Raleigh city government, would you say things are generally on the right course?
 If not, what specific changes you will advocate if elected?

 Things are heading in the right direction after years of under paying staff, not maintaining or making improvements to existing parks, stagnant funding on transportation, and lack of funding dedicated to housing.
 We are addressing these items through pay increase to employees, dedicated funding for affordable housing, funding for transit services and planning and improvement to existing centers like Biltmore Hills and Walnut Creek Park.
-As the city works on these items, we must continue to improve infrastructure to ensure safe water and the handling of stormwater.
+As the city works on these items, we must continue to improve infrastructure to ensure safe water and the handling of stormwater.6) If you are a candidate for a district seat, please identity your priorities for improvements in the district if you’re elected.
+If you are an at-large or mayoral candidate, please identify the three most pressing issues the city faces and how you will address them.

 District C must continue to improve communications between police and citizens, and focus on economic development.
 We need local grocery stores within 5 minutes or less to address food deserts and improve access to healthy food.
 Access to transportation to areas such as Rogers Lane and Barwell communities will aid citizens’ access to jobs.
 Improving availability to affordable housing must also be a priority within our District C.7) What in your public or professional career shows your ability to be an effective member of the city council?
 If you’ve identified specific issues above, what in your record has prepared you to deal with them?